What is Cryotherapy?

 4. May treat low-risk tumors

 Localized and targeted cryotherapy also has the potential to be successfully used as a cancer treatment.
-When used for the treatment of cancer, it is referred to as cryosurgery.
+When used for cancer treatment, it is referred to as cryosurgery.
 Many doctors also combine cryotherapy with chemotherapy to get better results.

 Cryosurgery freezes the cancer cells and surrounds them with ice crystals.
 This action stops the cancer cells from multiplying and spreading further.
-This novel treatment method is currently being used for the treatment of low-risk tumors in certain types of cancer, including prostate cancer.
+This novel treatment method is currently being used to treat low-risk tumors in certain types of cancer, including prostate cancer.

 5. Prevent Alzheimer’s disease and dementia

-According to research carried out by the Wroclaw Medical University in Poland in 2012, cryotherapy may be an effective treatment for Alzheimer’s disease.
-The effectiveness may be due to the anti-inflammatory and anti-oxidative effects of this treatment method.
-It could help fight against the oxidative stress and inflammatory responses that are typically associated with Alzheimer’s disease.
+According to research carried out by the Wroclaw Medical University in Poland in 2012, cryotherapy may be an effective treatment for Alzheimer’s.
+The effectiveness may be due to this treatment’s anti-inflammatory and anti-oxidative effects.
+It could help fight against the oxidative stress and inflammatory responses typically associated with Alzheimer’s disease.

 Cryotherapy side effects